rariflowcodera/events-crm/docs/foundation-plan/28-guest-check-in.md

-# 28: Guest Check-in Feature
+# 28: Guest Attendance Feature

 ## Status: Complete

 ## Overview

-Add guest check-in functionality for on-the-day event operations.
-Staff can quickly mark guests as checked-in via a toggle in the guest table, with tracking of when and by whom.
+Add guest attendance functionality for on-the-day event operations.
+Staff can quickly mark guests as attended via a toggle in the guest table, with tracking of when and by whom.
+When attendance is marked, the guest status is automatically updated.

 ## User Requirements

-- Track exact check-in timestamp
+- Track exact attendance timestamp
-- Track which staff member performed the check-in
+- Track which staff member marked attendance
-- Check-in only (no check-out)
+- Mark attendance only (no unattend as a separate status)
-- Keep status separate from check-in (RSVP status unchanged)
+- **Auto-status**: When marking attendance, guest status automatically changes to "attended"
+- **Undo behavior**: When undoing attendance, status reverts to "confirmed"
 - Toggle available for: confirmed, maybe, reminded, viewed, invited
 - Large toggle button in table for quick operation
-- Create default "Check-in" view for on-the-day operations
+- Create default "Attendance" view for on-the-day operations

 ---